 - Do not add water to chemicals.
 When mixing, always add your chemicals to the water.
 The first causes splashing, significantly increasing spillage, and is more likely to get chemicals in your mouth or eyes.

-- Whenever you have an empty container, rinse it out, and dispose of it.
+- When you have an empty container, rinse and dispose of it.
 If you find yourself with chemicals you no longer need, contact your local waste company to learn legal ways to dispose of them.

 Get My Free Pool Care Checklist

 Download my free, printable pool maintenance checklist to help you accomplish regular pool care tasks for any type of swimming pool.